SAM 2++: Tracking Anything at Any Granularity: Experiments

 \subsection{Visualization}

 To further illustrate the varying requirements for memory representation of targets at different granularities, we visualize the memory-related outputs for the three tasks under both task-adaptive memory mechanism (left) and full parameter sharing (right), as shown in Fig.~\ref{fig:visualization}.
 Firstly, we observe that even under different training settings, the memory features for the same task remain highly similar, indicating that different granularities have distinct memory requirements.
 Secondly, under the memory-related decoupled training setting with our task-adaptive memory mechanism, both memory attention and mask output align more closely with the task outputs compared to full parameter sharing, highlighting the necessity of the decoupled design.
-Finally, we find that under the full parameter sharing setting, the mask output for point tracking does not exhibit a Gaussian pattern, leading to incorrect predictions.
+Finally, we find that under the full parameter sharing setting, the mask output for point tracking does not exhibit a Gaussian pattern, leading to incorrect predictions, while the training method with a decoupled design does not exhibit this error.
 This demonstrates that the decoupled design effectively preserves the specific needs of different tasks.